huangyunict/redfin_houses/examples/README.md

 ### Example 1
-* this example illustrates how to get all the properties within a certain zipcode and apply specific filters
+* this example illustrates how to get all the properties within a certain zipcode and apply a single filter (property type is a house)